ckdake/recruiter-project-octopress/source/_posts/2014-01-05-hello-world.markdown

 categories:
 ---
 # Welcome to The Recruiter Project!
-We're here to clear a few things up and get a dialogue opened up so that the world of technical recruiting (on both sides) becomes a better places.
+We're here to clear a few things up and get a dialogue opened up so that the world of technical recruiting (on both sides) becomes a better place.
 If you're someone with high-demand technology skills (e.g. a Ruby on Rails Software Developer) or you're recruiting to fill a position in one of these fields, you already know that things are a little less than ideal.

 Some things we've heard from Nerds about Recruiters: